threefoldtech/terraform-provider-grid/docs/resources/deployment.md

 Required:

 - `name` (String) ZDB worklod name.
 This has to be unique within the deployment.
-Must contain only lowercase alphanumeric and hyphens.
+Must contain only lowercase alphanumeric.
 - `password` (String) ZDB password.
 - `size` (Number) Size of the ZDB in GBs.